1969 New York Mets season: Regular season

 The Mets had never finished higher than ninth place in a ten-team league in their first seven seasons.
 As an expansion team, they went 40–120 in 1962, the most losses by an MLB team in one season in the 20th century, and the 1962 Mets' .250 winning percentage was higher than only the .248 posted by the 1935 Boston Braves.

 The Mets never had been over .500 after the ninth game of any season.
 Seven years after their disastrous inaugural season, "The Amazin' Mets" (as nicknamed by previous manager Casey Stengel) won the World Series, the first expansion team to do so.

 1969 was the first year of divisional baseball, precipitated by the expansion of each league from 10 to 12 teams.
 The Kansas City Royals and Seattle Pilots joined the American League.
 The San Diego Padres and Montreal Expos joined the National League.
 Before 1969, the first place team in each league advanced directly to the World Series.
 Under the new structure, each league was divided into East and West divisions, each comprising six teams, with the divisional winners facing off in a best-of-five playoff for the right to represent their league in the World Series.
-The Mets were slotted into the National League Eastern Division, along with the Chicago Cubs, the Philadelphia Phillies, the Pittsburgh Pirates, expansion Montreal Expos, and the St. Louis Cardinals, who had been World Champions in 1964 and 1967 and losers of the 1968 World Series.
+The Mets were slotted into the National League East division, along with the Chicago Cubs, Philadelphia Phillies, Pittsburgh Pirates, expansion Montreal Expos, and the St. Louis Cardinals, who had been World Champions in 1964 and 1967 and losers of the 1968 World Series.
 For the first time since joining the National League in 1962, the Mets could finish no lower than 6th.
-The New York Times journalist, Joseph Durso, predicted the Mets would finish 4th in the East, ahead of the Pirates and the Expos.
+The New York Times journalist, Joe Durso, predicted the Mets would finish 4th in the East, ahead of the Pirates and the Expos.

-On Tuesday April 8, with 44,541 fans in attendance at Shea Stadium, the Mets and the Expos played the first international baseball game in major league baseball history.
-The Mets had lost seven straight opening day games since joining the national league in 1962.
-That dubious record reached eight when the Expos prevailed in an 11-10 slugfest, despite the Mets scoring four runs with two down in the bottom of the ninth, highlighted by a pinch hit three-run homer by Duffy Dyer.
+On April 8, with 44,541 fans in attendance at Shea Stadium, the Mets and the Expos played the first international baseball game in MLB history.
+The Mets had lost seven straight Opening Day games since joining the National League in 1962.
+That dubious record reached eight when the Expos prevailed in an 11–10 slugfest, despite the Mets scoring four runs with two down in the bottom of the ninth, highlighted by a pinch hit three-run home run by Duffy Dyer.
 Apparently, this was axiomatic Mets baseball, as one columnist described the Mets as "masters of the lingering death."